Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Introduction

 The discussion about configuration space analysis is connected with symmetry and ordering in the supercell.
 Given the vast data set regarding multiple structures in a single crystal system, analysis of ordering towards specific structures is straightforward to implement; it provides more insight into physical phenomena occurring.
 Works on energy states of closely related structures reach the '30s--'60s of the 20$^{th}$ century, including contributions from Bethe, Bragg, Williams, Warren, and Cowley in short-range and long-range order analysis methods of that period~\cite{bragg_effect_1934,bragg_effect_1935,bethe_statistical_1935,cowley_approximate_1950,cowley_shortrange_1965}.
 Recently, a notable example of ordering effects analysis closely related to our work includes research on the FeNi ordering towards the L1$_0$ phase performed by Izardar, Ederer, and Si~\cite{izardar_impact_2022,izardar_interplay_2020,si_effect_2022}.

-Here, we present a complete analysis of all stoichiometric \fecoc{} compositions modeled in a 2~$\times$~2~$\times$~2 supercell.
+In this work, we aim at adding new involvement into the discussion about magnetism in \fecoc{} by implementing a similar method as used by D\"ane~\etal{} It gives us the possibility to investigate more deeply the possible values of magnetic properties in the system, including dependencies on ordering and, broadly researched, the impurity first coordination shell occupancy.
+We present a complete analysis of all stoichiometric compositions modeled in a 2~$\times$~2~$\times$~2 supercell.
 We consider all possible symmetrically inequivalent arrangements of Fe and Co atoms.
-The aim of the study is to predict the phase stability and intrinsic magnetic properties for the full range of concentrations of the \fecoc{} system and place it in the frame of works on F\nobreakdash-Co, Fe\nobreakdash-Co\nobreakdash-B, Fe\nobreakdash-Co\nobreakdash-N, and Fe\nobreakdash-Co\nobreakdash-C alloys.
+The aim of the study is to predict the phase stability and intrinsic magnetic properties for the full range of concentrations of the \fecoc{} system and place it in the frame of works on Fe\nobreakdash-Co, Fe\nobreakdash-Co\nobreakdash-B, Fe\nobreakdash-Co\nobreakdash-N, and Fe\nobreakdash-Co\nobreakdash-C alloys.
 To achieve it, we study the full configuration space of the 17-atom representation of the Fe\nobreakdash-Co\nobreakdash-C system and explore this approach to crystallize the most effective method of similar analyses for future applications.
+Taking advantage of the opportunity to analyze a significant portion of the configuration space of this alloy, we start with the analysis of the entropic and enthalpic contribution towards the system energy.
+Selected computational cell size is currently the practical limit due to the computational cost.